acrinym/Hermes/README.md

 ### Installation
 1. Run `./setup.sh` to install server and extension dependencies.
 2. Build the extension: `cd hermes-extension && npm run build`.
+3. From inside `hermes-extension/`, run `npm run dev` to watch and rebuild files during development.
-3. Load the `hermes-extension` folder in Chrome as an unpacked extension.
+4. Load the `hermes-extension` folder in Chrome as an unpacked extension.

+`npm run dev` automatically rebuilds the React UI as you edit files.
+Run `npm run build` again for a one-off rebuild if the watcher is stopped.

 ### Highlights
 - Form filling, macro recording and heuristic training.